Steven Kwan Player Props: Guardians vs. Astros

-On Friday, Steven Kwan (on the back of going 1-for-3) and the Cleveland Guardians play the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 7:10 PM ET.
+On Saturday, Steven Kwan (.280 on-base percentage in past 10 games, 57 points below season-long percentage) and the Cleveland Guardians play the Houston Astros, whose starting pitcher will be J.P.
+France.
+First pitch is at 6:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Red Sox.
+He racked up two hits (going 2-for-7 with a double and two RBI) in his last appearance against the Astros.

 Steven Kwan Game Info & Props vs. the Astros